-During next Eclat Festival (February 2018) Séverine Ballon will premiere Ultimi Fiori II for solo cello.
+During last Eclat Festival (February 2018) Séverine Ballon premiered Ultimi Fiori II for solo cello.

-Upcoming projects include a new work for Luxembourg Philharmonic Orchestra (@Rainy Days, November 2018), a new work for Béla Quartet and pianist Bertrand Chamayou as well as her third string quartet for Diotima quartet (@Wittener Tage für neue Kammermusik, March 2019).
+Upcoming projects include a new work for Luxembourg Philharmonic Orchestra (@Rainy Days, November 2018) and her third string quartet for Diotima quartet (@Wittener Tage für neue Kammermusik, March 2019).